rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 A HOC can opt-in one or multiple conditional renderings.
 You could even use multiple HOCs to handle several conditional renderings.
 After all, a HOC shields away all the noise from your component.
 If you want to dig deeper into conditional renderings with higher order components, you should read the [conditional rendering with HOCs article](https://www.robinwieruch.de/gentle-introduction-higher-order-components/).

-{{% chapter_header "External Templating Components" "externalTemplatingComponents" %}}
+{{% chapter_header "External Templating Components" "external-templating-components" %}}

 Last but not least there exist external solutions to deal with conditional renderings.
 They add control components to enable conditional renderings without JavaScript in JSX.
+Then it is not question anymore on how to use if else in React.

 {{< highlight javascript >}}
 <Choose>